macOS Catalina versus macOS High Sierra

 What if I don’t feel like upgrading?

 Many people live happily using older operating systems because old is gold, right?
 But if your Mac is underperforming and you think that the mere switch to macOS Catalina will solve everything, you’d likely be disappointed.
 But the more realistic way to improve the performance of your macOS is freeing up its memory and removing old apps.
 Really.
-We’ve seen many good-maintained Macs running the ancient El Capitan that actually performed and copied files faster than latest machines.
+We’ve seen many good-maintained Macs running the ancient El Capitan that actually performed better than the latest machines.

 — Switch to some lightweight browser, other than Chrome, for example, Brave